“We can’t touch our trade terms, that will open up a can of worms!”

 Does this sound familiar to you?
 Now is the time!

-Manufacturers can spend upwards of 30% of gross revenue on trade spend, and often these have not been refreshed for over 10 years.
+Manufacturers can spend a significant proportion of gross revenue on trade spend, and often these have not been refreshed for over 10 years.
 Have you experienced the frustration of trying to secure budget for revenue management software whilst the business continues to sign off hundreds of millions in trade spend every year with no questions asked?

 Unlocking value through trade spend is the biggest area of opportunity that any FMCG company sits on, and that doesn’t necessarily mean reducing it.
 Some strategies mean you spend more overall but through highly conditional investment, it drives the right behaviors for your strategy.